-- Take a moment to relax over a coffee from Arula cafe or an ice-cream from Kiwi.
+- Take a moment to relax over a coffee from Arula cafe or ice cream from Kiwi.

 - Hire a scooter or a car and visit some of the fascinating villages and towns on Korcula, such as the fishing village of Racisce.

 - Enjoy traditional cuisine and wine by having lunch at one of the top-quality restaurants such as Filippi or tasting local wines at Bokar wine bar (both located in the Old Town).

 - Chill out at one of Korcula Island’s beaches and enjoy the amazingly clear Adriatic sea.

 - Join a boat trip to one of the islets just off the coast of Korcula Town such as Badija or Vrnik.

 Are you planning a day trip to Korcula?
 Let us know what you will do when you visit in the comments below.